NJ unemployment up but rate slows; Atlantic County still hit hard

-TRENTON — Another 141,420 New Jerseyans applied for unemployment in the week ending April 11, and Atlantic County continues to get hit harder on a per-capita basis by the unemployment crisis, according to data released Thursday by the state Department of Labor and Workforce Development.
+Another 141,420 New Jerseyans applied for unemployment in the week ending April 11, and Atlantic County continued to get hit harder on a per-capita basis by the unemployment crisis, according to data released Thursday by the state Department of Labor and Workforce Development.

+Nationally, the government reported 5.2 million more Americans applied for unemployment benefits last week, bringing the four-week total to 22 million — easily the worst stretch of U.S. job losses on record.
+The losses translate to about 1 in 7 American workers.

-A total of 718,000 people have filed unemployment claims due to layoffs or furloughs since the start of the COVID-19 shutdown, deepening a historic level of joblessness due to the health crisis.
+A total of 718,000 people in New Jersey have filed unemployment claims due to layoffs or furloughs since the start of the COVID-19 shutdown, deepening a historic level of joblessness due to the health crisis.

+Help is coming for thousands of people waiting weeks for unemployment benefits, many of whom…

 And Gloucester County, which has virtually the same population base as Atlantic County, accounts for just 19,101 of the total unemployment filings since March 15.